Share Secrets for Privacy: Confidential Forecasting with Vertical Federated Learning: Background

-Autoregressive terms capture the influence of earlier series outputs on future values.
-The moving average terms capture the influence of earlier errors/residuals.
-Finally, exogenous features serve as additional external features that may aid with forecasting.
-The seasonal counterparts model periodic patterns in the series.
-For example, output $Y$ at time $t$ can be represented using a polynomial $H$, containing residuals $\epsilon(t-i)$, past values $Y(t-i)$, and exogenous features $X_j(t)$ using a linear equation as follows:
+Autoregressive terms capture the influence of historical values on future predictions and moving average terms capture the influence of historical errors/residuals.
+Exogenous features serve as additional auxiliary features that aid in forecasting.
+The seasonal terms capture periodic patterns in the series.
+Mathematically, the output $Y$ at time $t$ can be modelled using a linear polynomial $H$, containing historical residuals $\epsilon(t-i)$, historical observations $Y(t-i)$, and exogenous features $X(t)$ as follows:

-The coefficients ($\alpha, \beta, \gamma$) can be estimated using least-squares (LS)~\cite{hannan1984method,lutkepohl2007general,liu2016online,tarsitano2017short} or Maximum Likelihood Estimation (MLE)~\cite{hamilton2020time}.
-However, implementing MLE with multiparty computation and secret sharing is limited to likelihood functions like the exponential or multivariate normal distributions~\cite{snoke2017providing,lin2010privacy}, since computations with SMPC are limited to a small number of supported mathematical operations.
-However, least-squares optimization is still possible by extending basic SMPC protocols such as scalar addition and multiplication (see \hyperref[sec:smpc]{Section 2.2}).
-First, the datasets, $(X, Y)$, are transformed into time-lagged design matrices, ($\phi_X,\phi_Y$), to represent \autoref{eq:sarimax}:
+The coefficients ($\alpha, \beta, \gamma$) are generally estimated using least-squares~\cite{hannan1984method,lutkepohl2007general,liu2016online,tarsitano2017short} or Maximum Likelihood Estimation (MLE)~\cite{hamilton2020time}.
+However, implementing MLE with multiparty computation and secret sharing is limited to likelihood functions like the exponential or multivariate normal distributions~\cite{snoke2017providing,lin2010privacy}, since computations with MPC are limited by a small number of supported mathematical operations.
+However, least-squares optimization is still possible by extending basic MPC protocols such as scalar addition and multiplication (see \hyperref[sec:smpc]{Section 2.2}).
+First, we transform the datasets, $(X, Y)$, into time-lagged design matrices ($\phi_X,\phi_Y$) representing eq.\eqref{eq:sarimax}:

-In least-squares optimization, $A$ can be optimized using a two-step regression approach~\cite{tarsitano2017short,lutkepohl2007general,hannan1984method,liu2016online}.
+With least-squares, $A$ can be optimized using a \emph{two-step} regression approach \cite{tarsitano2017short,lutkepohl2007general,hannan1984method,liu2016online}.
 First, the residuals are estimated by modeling using only autoregressive (AR) and exogenous terms.
 Then, all the coefficients in $A$ are jointly optimized by setting the residuals to the estimates.

-Since the residuals, $\epsilon(.)$, in $\phi_X$ are unknown, they are initialized to zero to give $\hat{\phi_X}$, as shown below:
+Since the residuals, $\epsilon(.)$, in $\phi_X$ are unknown, they are initialized to zero to give $\hat{\phi}_X$, as shown below:

-With mean-squared-error (MSE), $\hat{A}$ is optimized using the normal equation (NE)~\cite{blais2010least} or gradient descent (GD):
+With mean-squared-error (MSE), $\hat{A}$ is optimized using the \textit{normal equation} (NE)~\cite{blais2010least} or gradient descent (GD):